About – Chamber and Johnston County

 The Johnston County Chamber exists solely to support the communities it serves.
 It is governed by a twelve-member board of directors who are all local business and community leaders who have a heart for progress, while preserving what makes us so special.
 Just give the office a call at 580-371-2175 if you have questions about vacationing, relocating, business or economic development.

-Jordyn is a Tishomingo resident
+Jordyn is a Tishomingo resident, a

-a bachelors in business management.
+University with a bachelors in

-She also recently married Tishomingo
+She is married to Tishomingo

-native, Nick Frazier, in October and
+native, Nick Frazier, and

 looks forward to many years in

 Board of Directors

 Tammy is a graduate of THS, lives on a small ranch north of Ravia with her husband, Mark, and has been the Tishomingo Tag Agent for the past 12 years.
 She and Mark work together in their home based business where they have achieved measurable success rivaled only by her love of Johnston County.

 Has lived in Tishomingo for almost 30 years and works for the Chickasaw Nation where she aptly serves as Festival and Community Activities Manager.
 Kelcey and her husband Bryant have three children, Spencer, Natalea, and Carli.